 The cost of hiring a criminal defense lawyer will vary depending on a number of factors, including the attorney's experience, reputation, track record, and geographical location.
 Most criminal defense attorneys bill their time either hourly or by a flat fee arrangement.
 Depending on the fee arrangement, some attorneys may allow you to get on a payment plan to handle ongoing charges.
 Others may require an upfront retainer fee before working on the case.

-If you can't afford to hire an attorney, you may be able to receive a state or government-appointed attorney to representation you in your case.
+If you can't afford to hire a private attorney, you may be able to receive a state or court-appointed attorney to represent you in your case.
 If this applies to you, speak to a public defender in your area for more information.

-If you're facing criminal charges that could result in a prison sentence, loss of professional licenses, or other tough penalties, you'll probably want legal counsel on your side.
-Get started today and reach out to a criminal defense attorney near you to discuss your situation and receive personalized legal advice.
+If you've been charged with an offense that could result in a criminal conviction, you'll probably want legal counsel on your side.
+Get started today and reach out to a criminal lawyer near you to schedule an initial consultation and receive personalized legal advice.